willwinborne/Mentoid/README.md

 Edit profile

-"Match" screen allowing a mentee to select a mentor (based on interests?)
+"Match" screen allowing a mentee to select a mentor (based on interests)

-Chat (or view details?) with mentor
+Chat (and view details) with mentor or mentee